MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-manage-ambari-rest-api.md

 ### Get the default storage

 HDInsight clusters must use an Azure Storage Account or Data Lake Storage as the default storage.
-You can use Ambari to retrieve this information after the cluster created.
+You can use Ambari to retrieve this information after the cluster has been created.
 For example, if you want to read/write data to the container outside HDInsight.

 The following examples retrieve the default storage configuration from the cluster: